papyri/site-docs/gtypes.md

 _Example PN Link:_

-For the dotted antisigma, whether used according to Aristarchus' system or not.
+For the dotted antisigma, whether used according to Aristarchus' system (i.e., marking lines with comparable content, or for transposition) or not.

 ***
 #### Diple